accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 #### [Criterion 10.5](#crit-10-5) [A] Are the mandatory [form fields](glossaire.md#form-field) correctly identified (excluding special cases)? {id="crit-10-5"}
 - **[Test 10.5.1](#test-10-5-1)** Does each mandatory [form field](glossaire.md#form-field) meet these conditions? {id="test-10-5-1"}
-    - The mandatory character is visible and explicit.
+    - The required nature is visible and explicit.
-    - The mandatory character is accessible to assistive technologies.
+    - The required nature is accessible to assistive technologies.

 ##### Special cases
 In these situations, the criterion is not applicable: